 The city once known for the summer of love is now dealing with a different kind of emotion.
 An influx of thousands of techies is feeding an unprecedented economic boom -- and generating a whole lot of angst.

 Under the guise of "sharing," companies like Airbnb and Uber are cashing in.
 While they're providing services beloved by many, their impact is also causing reverberations on the ground

 A Southwest Airlines passenger isn't impressed with a gate agent and tweets about it.
 Then, he says, he's prevented from reboarding his flight unless he deletes the tweet.

 "The Daily Show" host creates LetsBuyCNN.com, a mock Kickstarter site that seeks to buy one of Time Warner's jewels.

 Rocket nuts have been waiting for years for the era of space tourism to begin.
 Here's where it might just get off the ground.

 The hometown of these peer-to-peer networks is cracking down on short-term rentals.
-CNET talks to the SF supervisor who is leading the charge against hosts who are breaking the law.
+CNET talks to the San Francisco lawmaker who's leading the charge.